sylhare/sylhare.github.io/_posts/2023/2023-11-07-Debezium-configuration.md

 The snapshot override lets you control the size of the snapshot.
 In the above example, we'll be creating debezium events for all rows whose creation date is after Halloween 🎃 during the snapshot (instead of all rows).

-If that doesn't work, you can create a new connector with the same config but a different name and delete the previous one.
+Debezium doesn't seem to be built for blue/green deployment, I didn't see a viable solution to avoid the problem automatically via configuration (like an _autoskip_ for binlog offset?).
+So if none of the above works, you can create a new connector with the same config but a different name and delete the previous one.

 ### 7. Broken Schema